tacaldo/GettingAndCleaningDataWeek4/codebook.md

 tbodygyrojerkmean

-The complete list of variables of each feature vector is follow:
+**The complete list of variables of each feature vector follow.
+Units are type chr for subject and activity, all others are type double:**